GLOBAL MARKETS-Stocks, oil prices decline; German growth lifts euro

 * Asia shares-ex Japan dip, Nikkei unchanged

-* China industrial output, retail sales miss forecasts (Updates to afternoon trading, adds commentary)
+* China industrial output, retail sales miss forecasts (Updates with U.S. trading, changes byline, previous dateline LONDON)

 By Sinead Carew

-NEW YORK, Nov 14 (Reuters) - World stocks were down for the fourth day in a row on Tuesday, while strong economic growth in Germany boosted the euro to an almost three-week high.
+NEW YORK, Nov 14 (Reuters) - World stocks were down for the fourth day in a row on Tuesday, but strong economic growth in Germany boosted the euro to an almost three-week high.

 Wall Street was lower on weak oil prices, uncertainty about U.S. tax policy and the economy’s ability to deal with more interest rate hikes.
 European stocks fell to a two-month low.